 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You can have a sprain in any joint in the body but the most vulnerable spots include those at higher risk of injury from falls and trauma within both the upper and lower parts of the body.
 The three most common spots for sprains are the ankle, knee and wrist.

 Anyone can be at risk for a sprain.
 A sprain can happen to both the young and old, as well as the athletic and those doing typical daily activities.
 You may be at an increased risk if:

-A sprain is caused by either direct or indirect trauma that knocks the joint out of position and overstretches, sometimes rupturing the supporting ligaments.
-Examples of trauma include rolling of the ankle, a fall or a blow to the body.
+A sprain is caused by either a direct or indirect injury (trauma) that knocks the joint out of position and overstretches, sometimes tearing the supporting ligaments.
+Examples of injuries that cause a sprain can include:

 Signs and symptoms may vary due to severity of injury.
 They may include:

 A sprain can be diagnosed in several ways, including: